What is Rental Car Insurance?

 Personal Auto Insurance

-Most personal auto insurance will cover you when you are driving a rental car.
+Most personal auto insurance policies will cover you when you are driving a rental car.
 If you’re not sure about what your policy covers, check with your insurer or agent.

 Personal Health Insurance